anazkhan/AgenticBussinessManager/README.md

 # AgenticBussinessManager
-This Project is to Experiment How Far AI Agents Can Run Bussinesses All Alone From Building Websites,Publishing and Maintaining Bussiness Website, Making Calls For Lead Generation And Running End to End Ads Campaign.
+This Project is to Experiment How Far AI Agents Can Run Bussinesses All Alone From Building Websites,Publishing and Maintaining Bussiness Website, Making Calls For Lead Generation ,Running End to End Ads Campaign And Handling Bussiness
+Social Media.